About fields

 Example

-Your company uses Coveo to search for text documents.
+Your company uses the Coveo Platform to search for text documents.
 When configuring your search result template, you choose to display the @source and @author field values.
-This makes it easier for your search page users to determine the item origin.
+This makes it easier for your search page users to determine the origin of the items.

 • You can configure your search interface so that it offers the option to sort search results based on the value of a certain field.